RiftRays/RiftRays/README.md

 - 🧑‍💻 A young freelance software development engineer
 - 💬 Chat with me about anything in this universe by Email
-- 🏆 Web Provincial Competition
+- 🏆 Web Provincial Competition (Second Prize)
+- 🎓 Provincial Outstanding Graduates

 -----
 ### 📝 Planned Learning